 It starts with a lemon tree.

 2018 was a year of changes.
 Big changes.
-We sold our home in Sonoma County, totally downsized, moved into a tiny apartment, BB changed jobs which necessitated us moving closer to his new workplace, which was the town of Napa and so that is what we did.
+We sold our home in Sonoma County, totally downsized, and moved into a tiny apartment, BB changed jobs which necessitated us moving closer to his new workplace, which was the town of Napa and so that is what we did.

 With all the downsizing, moving, changing, etc, etc. I didn't get a lot of work done on my cooking.
-And inventing new recipes.
+And developing new recipes.
 But now I have a new kitchen, a new garden, and a new lemon tree.
 So it's back to work!

 Of course, there are also Myer lemons, which impart a more orange flavor, and Budda hand lemons, which don't look like lemons at all.
 For this dish, choose one of the lemony lemons that look like a lemon.